sathify/CCSS/README.md

 In the HTML page, include all the <code>.css</code> files from <code>style/</code> folder which are generated after the SCSS compiles using grunt, compass, etc. Never alter them.

 <a name="naming"></a>
-## Naming Conventions for Simplified BEM
+## Naming Conventions - Simplified BEM
  - `u-className` Global base/utility classes
  - `img-className` Global image classes
  - `animate-className` Global animation classes